-Arizona State Park manages Cattail Cove, State Park and Lake Havasu State Park on Lake Havasu.
-Both parks have campgrounds.
+Arizona State Park manages Cattail Cove State Park and Lake Havasu State Park on Lake Havasu.
+Both parks have developed campgrounds.
 BLM also has semi-developed boat-in camp sites on the Arizona shoreline south of Lake Havasu City.
 No camping is permitted on the Havasu and Bill Williams National Wildlife Refuges.

-Contact the Bureau of Land Management for information on camping on public lands throughout the unit.
+Contact the Bureau of Land Management for information on dispersed camping on public lands throughout the unit.

 Brief Description of Terrain, Elevation, and Vegetation

 Terrain varies from relatively flat desert plains to rugged rocky slopes.
-Elevations range from 200' to 2100'.
-Vegetation is Sonoran desertscrub of the lower Colorado River Valley, primarily creosote, white bursage, ironwood, and foothill paloverde.
+Elevations range from 200′ to 2100′.
+Vegetation is Sonoran desertscrub of the lower Colorado River Valley, primarily creosote, white bursage, ironwood, and foothill palo verde trees.

 Government Agencies and Phone Numbers